allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ![Avoiding event loss](/img/articles/2023-05-28-online-mongodb-migration/avoiding_event_loss.png)

-This means, that **each Mongo Change Event stored in the queue is idempotent**, as migration is finished after processing all events from the queue.
+This means, that each Mongo Change Event stored in the queue is idempotent, as migration is finished after processing all events from the queue.

 ### Implementation

 There is a ton of technicalities behind _mongo-migration-stream_, and I will try to focus on the most important ones.

-#### Concurrency, concurrency, concurrency
+#### Concurrency

 From the beginning we wanted to make _mongo-migration-stream_ fast - we knew that it would needed to cope migrating databases with more than 10k writes per second.
 As a result _mongo-migration-stream_ paralellizes migration of one MongoDB database into migration of multiple collections.
 Each migration consists multiple little _migrators_ in itself - one _migrator_ per collection in the database.